rmcomplexity/blog/_posts/2018-08-14-tales-from-the-keyboard-getting-to-know-docker.md

 The previous command will remove *all* images for a project (`--rmi=all`), every volume created (`-v`) and every orphan container left (`--remove-orphans`).
 Next time I use `docker-compose up` everything for that project will be created again.

+We can use `docker-compose down`, `docker-compose stop` or `docker-compose kill` to stop the services.
+The difference between `down` and `stop` is that `down` will delete any containers and networks created by default, if needed you can specify to delete volumes as stated above. `stop` will only stop the containers, you can re-start the services by using `docker-compose start`, this is better suited for a temporary stop on services.
+If everything else fails you can force the services to be stopped by using `kill`.
+I strongly recommend to only use `kill` in your local development because some containers can end up in a false state when using `kill`.
+If this happens and you have to run `kill` in production I recommend to use `docker-compose rm -f` to remove all containers and then bring everything up.
+This has been really helpful to me a lot of times.

 These are some things I learned when I first started using docker.
 As with any technology, docker can be a breeze to use until it is not.